Working, holidays and placements

 - All research students employed by the University should be assessed for their suitability before appointment.

-- Full-time research students will be restricted to a maximum of 180 working hours per annum, including preparation time and marking.
+- Full-time research students employed by the University in any capacity will be restricted to a maximum of 180 working hours per annum, including preparation time and marking.
 This figure is based on the rules relating to UKRI studentships.

 - Students involved in teaching should be given a written specification detailing their duties, including the total number of hours required in preparation, class contact hours and marking, the payment involved and the method of payment.
 University recommended rates of payment should be used.